zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation06.md

-## DELEGATION06: Test whether there is an authoritative ANSWER for the nameserver (RFC 2181 [subsection 6.1])
+## DELEGATION06: Test whether there is an authoritative ANSWER for the nameserver

 ### Test case identifier
 **DELEGATION06:** Test whether there is an authoritative ANSWER for the nameserver